mikenrowland/e-commerce-task/README.md

 * cd into the frontend folder and open the index.html file in your browser
 * Fill the input fields and make a request

+#### Troubleshooting

+Having trouble with your requests?
+Try these:
+* Ensure your server is running
+* In the `index.js` file, check that the `apiBaseUrl` matches the port your server is running on